solomontaiwo/QR-code-generator/README.md

 # QR Code Generator
-A symple python project that creates a qr code with the user's input.
+A simple python project that creates a qr code with the user's input.

 Modules needed: